 Advisory Group Support

 University Human Resources

-As part of the review process, a spring 2018 survey will be administered to benefits eligible faculty and staff to gain insight into the value they place on their health benefits package and to establish their priorities for health benefits.
+As part of the review process, a fall 2018 survey will be administered to benefits eligible faculty and staff to gain insight into the value they place on their health benefits package and to establish their priorities for health benefits.

 Health benefit structures are complex and must consider many factors, including the population being insured, utilization patterns of that population, compliance requirements, and legal aspects.
 To assist with the review process, the university will be working with the human resources consulting firm Aon Hewitt, which will provide expert third-party analysis of the university’s health benefit structure and plan design.

 Aon Hewitt will provide actuarial review, collect peer benchmarking comparison data, and assure compliance with all required regulations relative to review and recommendations.
 These recommendations will align with the benefit philosophy, and the guiding principles provided by the advisory committee.
 The university has previously worked with the firm on projects related to benefits administration.

 |Spring 2019||Discuss and submit final recommendations|